ePages-de/epages-docs/_posts/2015-10-28-code-talks-java.md

 Besides advertising *jWebSockets* there was a benchmark showing that *Nashorn* (the new JavaScript engine coming with Java8) is way faster than the old *Rhino* (Java6/7) implementation.
 While leveraging Java8's `invokedynamic` it takes some additional time to warm up but afterwards outruns rhino for good.
-With *warming up* the "compiler people" refer to having the programme optimised by the machine until it runs several 10 times faster then in a cold state.
+With *warming up* the "compiler people" refer to having the programme optimised by the machine until it runs several 10 times faster than in a cold state.
 And honestly the difference was impressive.
 That being said I noticed that `V8`, Google's JavaScript engine powering *nodejs* as well as Chrome, still being **twice** as fast as the warmed up Nashorn.
 Now that's something.